 The health and safety of our visitors, employees, volunteers, and partners continues to be paramount.
-At Pinnacles National Park, our operational approach will be to examine each facility function and service provided to ensure those operations comply with current public health guidance and will be regularly monitored.
+At Pinnacles National Park, our operational approach will be to examine each facility function and service provided to ensure those operations comply with current public health guidance, and will be regularly monitored.
 We continue to work closely with the NPS Office of Public Health using CDC guidance to ensure public and workspaces are safe and clean for visitors, employees, partners, and volunteers.
-While these areas are accessible for visitors, a return to full operations will continue to be phased and services may be limited.
-When recreating, the public should follow local area health orders, practice Leave No Trace principles, avoid crowding and avoid high-risk outdoor activities.

 Frequently Asked Questions

 Yes, the West entrance (Soledad side) of the park is open to vehicles for day-use.
 You must enter the park between the hours of 7:30 am and 8:00 pm.
 Restrooms, water, and maps are available.The Visitor Center is opened based on available staffing.

 Yes, the East entrance (Hollister side) is open for day-use, this includes hiking, climbing and picnicking.
 All parking areas are open.
 24 hours, 7 days a week.
 The official park store is open 9:00 am-4:00 pm, every day (closed from 12-1 for lunch).
 The campground is open and is accepting reservations.
 Please visit recreation.gov to make reservations or call 1-877-444-6777

 Nothing due to COVID at this time, though staffing limitations may close facilities on any given day.

 All trails.The Bear Gulch Reservoir loop is still accessible as well as the High Peaks trail to Balconies Cliffs loop.

 The park book store is now open!
 Store hours are 9:00 am to 4:00 pm every day (closed from 12-1 for lunch).